shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 |  Overall Precision |  0.877 |  0.893 | 0.796
 |  Inference (for 100x16 Images) |  5.75 mins  | 56.76 mins  |  NA

+##### Refinement
-I also experimented with the following hyper parameters for Faster RCNN RESNET 101 and choose the optimal parameters.
+I experimented with the following hyper-parameters for Faster RCNN RESNET 101 and choose the optimal parameters.

 - Stride (8 and 16)
 - Max Proposals (10, 20, 50, 100, 300)